 We are so proud of our alumni and we love seeing them back at Normanhurst.
 We heard from members of the Class of 2015 as they took part in a panel session for the Careers Conference heard earlier this month.
 Sophie Cullen, Sarah Croake, Maddie Benson, Polina Nesterova, and Alice Mao, shared stories of their journey since leaving school, and left our Year 12 students encouraged and inspired for the year ahead.

 On Wednesday 4 March, we welcomed ex-students, parents, students and staff to the Women of Influence Evening.
 We had a special focus for the event this year – celebrating our Loreto women who are making positive contributions to rural and regional communities.
 Thank you to Genevieve Jacobs (’84), Angela Burford (’09), Camilla Ward (’90) and Grace Murray (’09) who shared their inspirational stories with us on the night.

 As a school, we focus on the people who make up our community; our students, their families, our staff both past and present and of course, our ex-students.
 This focus on people is very appropriate as we seek to celebrate community.
 In particular, it is wonderful to hear about the achievements and the interesting life experiences of our ex-students.
-Throughout 2019 I enjoyed meeting and reconnecting with ex-students in regional and remote areas, and welcoming many of you back to Loreto Normanhurst at various gatherings and events.
-I congratulate the Ex-Students’ Association for their busy and productive year.
+Throughout the last year I have enjoyed meeting and reconnecting with ex-students in regional and remote areas, and welcoming many of you back to Loreto Normanhurst at various gatherings and events.
+I thank the Ex-Students’ Association for their busy and productive year.
 The same Loreto spirit brings you all together to work in support of the current students of Loreto Normanhurst.
-I thank Ms Patsy Shannon, President, for her support and good work and I look forward to working with you all as we continue to celebrate and experience life at Loreto Normanhurst.
+Thank you to Ms Patsy Shannon, President, for her support and good work and I look forward to working with you all as we continue to celebrate and experience life at Loreto Normanhurst.

 Ms Marina Ugonotti